frankban/django-endless-pagination/doc/different_first_page.rst

     {% load endless %}

-    {% lazy_paginate 4,20 objects %}
+    {% lazy_paginate 4,20 entries %}
-    {% for object in objects %}
+    {% for entry in entries %}
         {# your code to show the entry #}
     {% endfor %}
     {% show_more %}

-This code will display 4 objects on the first page and 20 objects on the other pages.
+This code will display 4 entries on the first page and 20 entries on the other pages.

 Of course the *first page* and *per page* arguments can be passed